mysteryx93/garuda-linux-guide/README.md

 [Community Support](https://forum.garudalinux.org/)

-They're a lot more beginner-friendly than the Arch community, but they expect you to first put your own efforts.
+They're a lot more beginner-friendly than the Arch community, but they expect you to put your own efforts first.

 1. Run `update` to update your system and reboot.
 2. Use Garuda Forum internal search function to search for a similar question